Submitty/submitty.github.io/_docs/instructor/commonAST.md

         * Specific call name that we want to count (example: only count the number of calls to print)

 (The infrastructure is there to count many more nodes.
 I'm only adding them to this once they've been tested against Sam's tool to make sure they're correct)

+You can count nodes on any number of filenames.
+The number returned will be the sum number of nodeTypes in all of the filenames.

 ### Print Mode